eZanmoto/dock/README.md

 #### Flags

-* `--debug`/`-D`: This will cause `dock run` to output the Docker commands that `dock run` runs, as well as the output of those commands, as they're being run.
+* `--debug`/`-D`: This will cause `dock run-in` to output the Docker commands that `dock run-in` runs, as well as the output of those commands, as they're being run.
 This can be useful, for example, to see the output of the "rebuild" step as it happens, as this step is usually hidden unless an error occurs.
 * `--skip-rebuild`/`-R`: This will skip the rebuild step that otherwise happens before the command is run.
 * `--tty`/`-T`: This will allocate a pseudo-TTY (PTY) for the container, so the